Eligibility for import

 Preparations depend on the recognised rabies status of the country of export.

-Group 1 & 2 approved countries are recognised by the Australian Government as being ‘rabies-free’.
+Group 1 & 2 countries are recognised by the Australian Government as rabies-free.

-Group 3 countries are not recognised as being ‘rabies-free’.
+Group 3 countries are not recognised as rabies-free.

 My country is not approved for export to Australia.
 What should I do?

-Non-approved country via group 2 or 3 country step-by-step guide for further information.
+Please read our Non-approved country via group 2 or 3 country step-by-step guide for dogs

 Can my dog or cat undergo testing, treatments or examinations in more than one approved country?